 Sometimes, there are pre-installed programs that can be individually uninstalled, but due to the sheer amount of stuff you need to delete, you want to remove them all at once.

 For example, my HP laptop came with tons of built-in HP software for getting started – but once the computer was set up, these programs were fairly useless.
-A bunch of unwanted games like CandyCrush and Mahjong was also already installed.
+A bunch of unwanted games like CandyCrush and Mahjong were also already installed.

 Luckily, you can bulk-remove these just like you would any other application using CleanMyPC and the guide in Method 3.
 These apps usually aren’t restricted from uninstallation like the Xbox example here, but CleanMyPC means you won’t have to get rid of them one by one.